kamlendrachauhan/uber-api-golang/README.md

 ## Usage

+Full usage info can be found in the [godocs](https://godoc.org/github.com/anweiss/uber-api-golang/uber).

 A sample client has been included with this source that demonstrates its usage.
 The package import path is `github.com/anweiss/uber-api-golang/uber`.
 The package requires the creation of a `Client` type with a set of `RequestOptions`.
 The `RequestOptions` type holds the token and OAuth parameters.

 ```go